PaperMC/PaperDocs/source/index.rst

 Not sure what you're looking for?
 Try our :doc:`about/index` section, which contains a short :doc:`about/introduction`, our :doc:`about/faq` and an article about :doc:`about/structure`.

-Server owners should read our tips and instructions in :doc:`server/index` on how to install, run and maintain a Sponge based server.
+Server owners should read our tips and instructions in :doc:`server/index` on how to install, run and maintain a Paper based server.

 The PaperMC project has several main components.
 Learn more about the project structure :doc:`here <about/structure>`.